codepath/android_guides/Storing-Secret-Keys-in-Android.md

 ## Overview

 Often your app will have secret credentials or API keys that you need to have in your app to function but you'd rather not have easily extracted from your app.

 If you are using dynamically generated secrets, the most effective way to store this information is to use the [Android Keystore API](https://developer.android.com/training/articles/keystore.html).
 You should not store them in [[shared preferences|Storing-and-Accessing-SharedPreferences]] without encrypting this data first because they can be extracted when performing a backup of your data.

-The alternative is to disable backups by setting `android:allowBackup` in your `AndroidManifest.xml` file.
-You can also specify which files to avoid backups too by reviewing this [doc](https://developer.android.com/guide/topics/data/autobackup.html#Files).
+The alternative is to disable backups by setting `android:allowBackup` in your `AndroidManifest.xml` file:

 ```xml
 <application ...